yasutakekazu/diaper/README.md

 **`snapPoint2Content()`**

 If specified, the content of the sheet will change to this content when dragged to the second snappoint.

-## See the Code

-All the examples in the demo app are in the [demo](https://github.com/devantic/diaper/tree/main/src/routes/examples) folder of this repo.

 ## Styling